Curator Ashleigh D. Coren Shares Women’s Stories through Portraits

 Why is your work vital for the Smithsonian?

-There's so much women's history that people just don't know about.
-I get to show folks, here's how you discover these people from all walks of life and races and these stories you just didn't know about.
-It's so important to educate the public about these stories.
-It's important to preserve these stories and talk to people about why these stories are missing.
+There's so much women's history that I get to share with our audiences.
+I get to show folks, "Here's how you discover these people from all walks of life and races and here's why they matter."
+It's so important to educate the public about women's contributions to history that may be overlooked.
+It's important to preserve these stories and explore why these stories are missing.

 One of the unique things about my job is that I get to talk to people about both art and history.
 I get to focus on stories our portraits tell about what it means to be an American and what it has meant to be an American in the past.

 Was there a moment in your life that changed how you thought about women's history?In college I learned more about the work of Faith Ringgold, a writer and artist.
 It was refreshing to see a woman who uses art to share the hidden histories of African Americans in this country.
 Ringgold understands that history isn't just about notable women, it's about women we know—our mothers, our aunts, the women who live down the street.
 That's women's history.
 Commemorating women who may never get a portrait in a museum.
 That was really powerful to me.

 How did you learn about women's history as a student?
 What would you say to a student interested in learning more about women's history?